-The inclinometer casing is generally installed in the ground, within drilled holes and the annular space grouted.
+The inclinometer casing is generally installed in the ground, within drilled holes and the annular space is grouted.
 However, there are other installations where the casing is embedded in concrete structures.

 The inclinometer cable reel is attached to the slope gauge probe and readout device.
-It is used to transmit electrical signals during measurements and serve as a precise, repeatable depth control for the probe.
+It is used to transmit electrical signals during measurements and serves as a precise, repeatable depth control for the probe.

 The cable has a distinct design and is constructed to provide long-term longitudinal stability.
 It is made essentially to serve as a measuring tape.
-In other words, it is made to be durable, waterproof, non-stretch, non-shrink with a high torque resistance.
+In other words, it is made to be durable, waterproof, non-stretch, and non-shrink with a high torque resistance.

-The digital inclinometer or android inclinometer uses an Android-enabled mobile as a readout unit to record the data at each depth interval.
+The digital inclinometer or Android inclinometer uses an Android-enabled mobile as a readout unit to record the data at each depth interval.
 It is capable of storing multiple data sets and can perform field checks to verify the validity of the measurements.

 An In-place Inclinometer consists of the following components: